 Sam Ratcliffe, Ph.D. is a consultant, researcher, author, and frequent presenter on key topics related to career services.

-A former president of both the Virginia (VACE) and Eastern (EACE) Associations of College and Employers, Sam received the distinguished service award from both organizations.
-He has served on the board of the National Association of Colleges and Employers (NACE) as College Director, Vice President-College, and President.
-Sam also provided career services expertise for ten years as a member of the board of directors for the Council for the Advancement of Standards in Higher Education (CAS).
-Sam has also been a faculty member for leadership studies courses and director of career services at VMI for many years.
+A former president of both the Virginia (VACE) and Eastern (EACE) Associations of Colleges and Employers, Ratcliffe received the distinguished service award from both organizations.
+He has served on the board of the National Association of Colleges and Employers as college director, vice president-college, and president.
+He also provided career services expertise for 10 years as a member of the board of directors for the Council for the Advancement of Standards in Higher Education (CAS).
+Ratcliffe has also been a faculty member for leadership studies courses and director of career services at VMI for many years.

-Sam is a thought leader and influencer on multiple national issues including accountability, external review processes, leadership development, advocacy, outcomes assessment, professional standards, and career services practitioner competencies.
-He has been consistently recognized as a top visionary and forward thinking leader in the profession.
+He is a thought leader and influencer on multiple national issues including accountability, external review processes, leadership development, advocacy, outcomes assessment, professional standards, and career services practitioner competencies.
+He has been consistently recognized as a top visionary and forward-thinking leader in the profession.

-Eva holds a Bachelor of Arts degree in psychology from Rutgers University, a specialized MBA certificate in social media marketing from Rutgers University, and a Master of Science in higher education administration from Drexel University.
+Kubu holds a Bachelor of Arts degree in psychology from Rutgers University, a specialized M.B.A. certificate in social media marketing from Rutgers Business School, and a Master of Science in higher education administration from Drexel University.

-Theres has over 25 years of experience in higher education, adult and lifelong learning, positive psychology, career development, and most recently talent development and HR strategy innovation in retail.
+Theres Stiefer has more than 25 years of experience in higher education, adult and lifelong learning, positive psychology, career development, and, most recently, talent development and HR strategy innovation in retail.
 She is an adjunct professor for the University of Arkansas and a cultural anthropologist for Walmart Stores, Inc. She has delivered workshops and keynote speeches across the United States and Canada.

-Theres served as president of both the Oklahoma and Southwest Associations of Colleges and Employers.
+Stiefer served as president of both the Oklahoma and Southwest Associations of Colleges and Employers.
 She also served on the National Association of Colleges and Employers executive board and has been a faculty member for the past 10 years in the NACE Management Leadership Institute.
-In 2007, she earned Lifetime Honorary membership to Southwest Association of Colleges and Employers and in 2006, the organization bestowed upon her the highest award granted, the John M. Brooks Award for Distinguished Service.
+In 2007, she earned lifetime honorary membership to the Southwest Association of Colleges and Employers and, in 2006, the organization bestowed upon her its highest award granted, the John M. Brooks Award for Distinguished Service.

-Theres is an avid community servant and her projects include everything from disaster relief and animal rescue to little league coaching.
+Stiefer is an avid community servant and her projects include everything from disaster relief and animal rescue to Little League coaching.
 She has worked for the Red Cross Disaster Relief, Salvation Army as a volunteer, Mothers Against Drunk Drivers, and the Salt Lake City Winter Olympics.